Heat Advisory In Effect Thursday; Heat Index Values Near 100 Degrees

 New Record Warm Low?

-If temperatures by midnight do not fall below 74° on Wednesday, Boston will set a new record warm low temperature of 76°.
+The city of Boston also set a new record warm low temperatures of 76° on Wednesday.
 The warmth this summer hasn’t just been during the daylight hours.
 Overnight, temperatures have struggled to fall below 70°.
 As it stands, Boston has recorded 28 nights with temperatures 70°+.
 The record number of days is 34 days.

 Warmest Summer On Record?